t-a-y-l-o-r/Zsh_dotfile/README.md

 # Zsh_dotfile
-A repo for yet another dtofile
+A repo for yet another dotfile